DamonOehlman/webworks-scaffold/README.md

 This is a simple scaffold project designed to get you up and running writing a webworks application quickly.
 It's a massive work in progress but should assist you getting your code onto the device.

+__NOTE:__ This tool has only been proven to work on Mac, and whilst in theory windows support should work.
+The zip file format cannot be read successfully in windows :/

 ## Getting Started

 First-grab a copy of this repository, either [download](https://github.com/DamonOehlman/webworks-scaffold/tarball/master) or clone: